Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 - Pour cold water into another container and strain the Rosemary water.

-- Fill small squirter bottles and spray them directly to the skin.
+- Fill small squirter bottles and spray them directly on the skin.

 Pesticides made from Rosemary extracts are effective against plant-attacking pests like spider mites.